C0Assassin/RB4-to-RB2/README.md

 *  Paramore - Ain't It Fun
 *  Ram Jam - Black Betty (2x option available)
 *  Red Jumpsuit Apparatus, The - Face Down
+*  Robert Palmer - Bad Case of Loving You (Doctor, Doctor)
 *  Robin Thicke ft.
 Pharrell - Blurred Lines
 *  Romantics, The - What I Like About You
 *  Rupert Holmes - Escape (The Piña Colada Song)